 - New Essay: Eden Medina, "The Cybersyn Revolution," Jacobin Magazine, Spring 2015.

 - New Article: Stephanie Kane, Eden Medina and Daniel Micheler, "Infrastructural Drift in Seismic Cities: Chile, Pacific Rim, 27 February, 2010," Social Text, 122 (2015): 71-92.

 - Keynote: "Big Data Lessons from Our Cybernetic Past," Strata + Hadoop World, San Jose, California, February 2015.

-- Recipient of a Scholar's Award from the National Science Foundation for the project "A Study of Computer-Mediated Evidence in Cases of Human Rights Violations."
+- New Grant: Recipient of a Scholar's Award from the National Science Foundation for the project "A Study of Computer-Mediated Evidence in Cases of Human Rights Violations."

 - Keynote: "Rethinking Algorithmic Regulation," World Organization for Systems and Cybernetics, Ibague, Colombia, October 2014.

 - New Book: Eden Medina, Ivan da Costa Marques, and Christina Holmes, eds., Beyond Imported Magic: Essays on Science, Technology and Society in Latin America, Cambridge, Mass: MIT Press, 2014.